 - Put the lid on the blender and pulse until the cloves are well chopped.

-- Add the rest of the water and 4 drops of dish soap.
+- Add the rest of the water and four drops of liquid dish soap.

 - Put the lid on the blender and thoroughly liquefy the mixture.

-- Filter the mixture through the cheesecloth to remove all non-liquid particles, transferring the mixture to the quart jar.
+- Filter the mixture through the cheesecloth to remove all non-liquid particles, then transfer the mixture to the quart jar.

 The resulting mixture is concentrated.
-To use the spray, dilute 1-part concentrate with 10-parts water.
+To use the spray, dilute one part concentrate with 10 parts water.
 Apply on or around plants with a trigger spray bottle.

-While garlic is effective against many annoying and damaging bugs, and it has no toxic effects on mammals, fish, or birds, it does present a challenge.
+While garlic is effective against many annoying and damaging bugs, and while it has no toxic effects on mammals, fish, or birds, it does present some challenges.
 Those with smaller yards and gardens will note the strong aroma after application.
 Even if that’s okay for you, your neighbors may object.

 Another possible mark against garlic is that its effectiveness is reduced during rainy spells.
 While that’s true of any topical, non-systemic insecticide, it still bears mentioning here.
 If a storm is coming, it’s best to apply the treatment after the bad weather passes.